-Only a few hours flight will bring you to an autumnal weekend in Sicily
+Only a few hours flight will bring you to a special weekend in Sicily

-Only a few hours flight will bring you to an autumnal weekend, colors change but San Vito Lo Capo always offers great emotions.
+Only a few hours flight will bring you to a special weekend in Sicily; colors change but San Vito Lo Capo always offers great emotions.

-Both sea and nature, but also an extraordinary itinerary that will take you to the heart of western Sicily.
+Both sea and nature but also an extraordinary itinerary that will take you to the heart of western part of the island.

-In San Vito Lo Capo the sun still warms the air and the sea still has a pleasant temperature.
+In San Vito Lo Capo the sun is always warm and the beach and the sea have amazing colors.

-In the surrounding countryside, autumn offers amazing landscapes that dive into the deep blue sea.
+The surrounding countryside offers amazing landscapes that dive into the deep blue sea.

-This is also the best time for those who like to enjoy nature, take long walks, outdoors activities and enjoy the charm of an almost deserted beach.
+It is always the best time for those who like to enjoy nature, take long walks, outdoors activities and enjoy the charm of an almost deserted beach.

 We suggest an itinerary, in the heart of the province of Trapani, just 1 hour drive from San Vito lo Capo, in the Valle del Belìce, where art, history and nature blend into traditions.